18 Safety & Guardrails

 🧠 Deep dive: why you can’t filter your way out of injection

 An input filter that blocks known bad phrases feels like a solution, but it is a weak one.
 The space of ways to phrase a malicious instruction is effectively infinite, in many languages, in code, in base64, hidden in a document’s metadata or in white-on-white text, so a blocklist will always miss some.
 Vendors who sell “guardrail” products often advertise catching around 95% of attacks, but in security a 95% catch rate is a failing grade: an attacker simply keeps trying until one of the 5% gets through [4].
+The AgentDojo benchmark makes this concrete by pitting agents against curated indirect-injection attacks in realistic tool-using settings and reporting how often the attacker’s goal succeeds; even strong models with modern defenses leak in a meaningful fraction of runs, and the state of the art is a lower attack success rate rather than zero [6].
 This does not make input filtering useless, it raises the cost of an attack and stops the lazy ones, but it does mean you should never let a filter be your only defense for a consequential action.
 Lean on the structural layers, and on architecture that avoids the lethal trifecta in the first place, for anything that truly matters.

 18.4 Human oversight